Asynchronous Programming

 }

-This version more clearly shows the double loop structure of the function (the inner loop tries digit 0 to 9, the outer loop adds digits to the passcode).
+This version more clearly shows the double loop structure of the function (the inner loop tries digit 0 to 9 and the outer loop adds digits to the passcode).

 An async function is marked by the word async before the function keyword.
 Methods can also be made async by writing async before their name.
 When such a function or method is called, it returns a promise.
 As soon as the function returns something, that promise is resolved.
 If the body throws an exception, the promise is rejected.